 Garden Design With Liatris

 As a native North American flower, liatris flowers are at home in wildflower meadow plantings and cottage gardens, where they will delight butterflies.
-Their hardiness and low maintenance also makes them a welcome addition to the rock garden, where they will mingle with dianthus, penstemon, snow-in-summer, or creeping baby's breath.
+Their hardiness and low maintenance also make them a welcome addition to the rock garden, where they will mingle with dianthus, penstemon, snow-in-summer, or creeping baby's breath.

 Liatris flowers are popular as cut flowers, providing textural and vertical interest to casual vase arrangements as well as summer wedding bouquets.
 Crafters will appreciate adding dried liatris to their wreaths and garlands: Harvest the flowers at the peak of blooming, strip away the stems and leaves, and hang the flowers upside down in a dry room.